Fanzzzd/nextjs-jspdf-autotable/README.md

 For CJK (Chinese, Japanese, Korean) support, this project includes:

 1. Pre-processed font files in JavaScript format (in the `src/fonts` directory)
-2. Font registration mechanism for jsPDF
+2. Direct imports of the font files (no need for explicit VFS loading)

 This approach ensures proper display of CJK characters in the generated PDFs without requiring server-side processing.